Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 1. Manuel Antonio Falafel Bar

 Let’s get one thing straight: Manuel Antonio is all about the nature, not the food scene.
 But that doesn’t mean you’ll go hungry.
-In fact, you might just have the best falafel of your life at Manuel Antonio Falafel Bar.
+You might just have the best falafel of your life at Manuel Antonio Falafel Bar.
 Yes, you read that right.
 This unassuming bistro serves up a buffet of fresh fixings, and their falafel is so good it might just make you question your life choices.
+This spot is one of the best things to do in Manuel Antonio if you’re looking for a healthy, satisfying meal after a long day of adventures.
 Pair it with a cold drink on their chill patio, and you’ve got the perfect post-beach meal.

 2. El Avion